byterubpay/byterub-site/_posts/2018-01-21-logs-for-the-Bulletproofs-meeting-held-on-2018-01-21.md

 **\<sgp>** So realistically the community has decided that single-output is a waste of time because multi-output is basically done and the community wants it audited
 **\<sarang>** Given the desire for an audit, it makes sense to jump straight to multi and have the fee discussion surrounding it
 **\<sgp>** Ok, makes sense
-**\<sgp>** So it's basically just a question of whether Monero hardforks soon after the code is complete and reviewed or in September
+**\<sgp>** So it's basically just a question of whether ByteRub hardforks soon after the code is complete and reviewed or in September
 **\<sgp>** For some reason I still thought single and multi-output would be rolled out separately
 **\<sarang>** Single doesn't require that the fee structure be switched away from size-based, but that's about it
 **\<sarang>** Might as well pay for only one audit